cbrightly/apt-script/README.md

 To prepare the script for usage first set the file as executable with either:

 	chmod a+x apt.sh
 or:
 	chmod 755 apt.sh

-After setting apt.sh as executable entering either
+After setting apt.sh as executable you can run the script by entering either:
 	sh apt.sh
 OR entering
 	./apt.sh
-will run the script.

 ##What is this voodoo?!
 The script contains four apt-get commands: